Form an LLC in Alaska yourself with our simple step-by-step guide. It’s free and easy!

 A “Registered Agent” is the official title of the individual or business entity chosen by your company to receive, handle, and deliver all official state filings.
 This agent must be an Alaska resident/registered company with an Alaska street address that’s available during all regular work hours.

-Now, you have three options here – 1) elect yourself or someone within your company if possible, 2) hire a service and pay up to $160/year, or 3) get an Alaska Registered Agent free of charge when you Incorporate with IncFile.
+Now, you have three options here – 1) elect yourself or someone within your company if possible, 2) hire a service and pay up to $160/year, or 3) start your LLC with an incorporation service (like IncFile or CorpNet) and get an Alaska Registered Agent free of charge.

 For an LLC to be created, filing Articles of Organization with the State of Alaska Corporations is necessary because it lays out the foundational aspects of the company: scope, management, hours of operation, ownership details, etc.

 Download the Articles of Organization form then read every word and understand what’s being asked of you before filling it out.
-This is where having a lawyer or working with a professional filing service comes in handy.
 Once done, have it notarized then submit/mail it in or File Online through the Division of Corps.

 Filing Fee: $250